December 8th

 • a guru who imparts knowledge and gives birth to a new perspective in a person is also to be revered as a father!
 (Especially spiritual gurus and guides.
 They help one absolve his ignorance and lead him on the path of ultimate knowledge).

-Hence, those on the path of virtue find many such father figures in their lives to whom they offer veneration and obeisance throughout their lives.
+Hence, those on the path of virtue find many such father figures to whom they offer veneration and obeisance throughout their lives.
 Many times, it may not be expressed in so many words, but that gratitude and high regard for them shall linger in the hearts of the virtuous forever!

 pada vigrahaH: